 Ms. Sandra Venner, IASP's Policy Director and Fellow, has extensive program development and policy advocacy experience in the areas of family and child welfare, youth development and financial assistance for low-income households.
 Her work with the Institute primarily includes policy research analysis and consultation with state and local advocacy and community organizing groups.
 Ms. Venner's research focuses on identifying and advancing asset building strategies for those typically left out of the opportunity structure.
 She has written numerous policy analysis reports and co-authored a chapter in the book, Welfare Reform, 1996-2000: Is There a Safety Net?

-Charity Adams provides office, administrative, communications, and project support for the Institute.
+Charity Adams provides operation, communications, and project support for the Institute.
 A graduate of Goshen College, Charity received a BA in Organizational Management.
 Prior to coming to Brandeis University, Charity worked with companies developing and implementing social media and corporate marketing strategies, managed the day-to-day operations of a nonprofit health plan, and created a statewide outreach services guide to assist impoverished Massachusetts commercial fishermen and their families.
 Previous to that, Charity directed a nonprofit food bank and served on the South Florida Hunger Coalition's Million Meals Committee.

 MARTHA CRONIN, MPP '10